randomnerd41/optibuntu/README.md

 chmod +x runme.sh
 ```

-3. run the .sh file
+3. run the .sh file:

 ```
 ./runme.sh
 ```
+# info
+FOSS - AGPL 3.0
+made by classiccatlinux (or randomnerd41 on github)